Galser/ptfe-prod-ext/README.md

 # ptfe-prod-ext
-TFE - Install Prod External Services version with Valid Certificate - AWS
+TFE v4 - Install Prod External Services version with Valid Certificate - AWS

 Based on: https://github.com/Galser/ptfe-prodmount-vc-cloud-backuprestore

 # Purpose

-This repo contains all the code and instructions on how to install a TFE (Prod) version with a Valid Certificate in an AWS cloud environment in external services mode.
+This repo contains all the code and instructions on how to install a TFE (Prod) version 4 with a Valid Certificate in an AWS cloud environment in external services mode.

 # Requirements

-This repository assumes general knowledge about Terraform, if not, please get yourself accustomed first by going through [getting started guide for Terraform](https://learn.hashicorp.com/terraform?track=getting-started#getting-started).
+This repository assumes general knowledge about Terraform and Terrafrom CLI v0.12.x , if not, please get yourself accustomed first by going through [getting started guide for Terraform](https://learn.hashicorp.com/terraform?track=getting-started#getting-started).
 We also going to use AWS EC2 as our infrastructure provider, DNS service of CloudFlare and SSL Certificates from LetsEncrypt.

+Please have TF v 0.12.X installed in advance.

 To learn more about the mentioned above tools and technologies - please check section [Technologies near the end of the README](#technologies)